ebasso/Integration-ConnectionsCommunites-SametimeMeetings/README.md

 This routine syncronizes IBM Connections Communities and IBM Sametime Meetings Rooms, i. e., for each community created in IBM Connections, a meeting room is created in Sametime Meetings.

-After creating the Meeting Room, a important bookmark is on Community in Connections.
+After creating the Meeting Room, an important Bookmark is created at Community in Connections.
 So a link will be show on Overview page of Community.

 If user is an Owner is a Community, he will a proprietary on the Meeting Rooms.